 This test finds out how your body handles sugar.
 It’s used to diagnose gestational diabetes.

 The basic metabolic panel test can be used to check for diabetes, kidney disease, and an electrolyte or acid/base imbalance.
 A comprehensive metabolic panel may be ordered instead which will provide additional information, including information about your liver function.

 Tests your blood to find out if the fetus you’re carrying is at increased risk of having Down syndrome, a neural tube defect, or trisomy 18 (Edwards syndrome).
 If your baby is at increased risk, more tests will be needed.
 These other tests can find out if your baby actually has one of these conditions.

 During this procedure, cells are taken from the placenta.
 The cells are then tested to see if your baby (fetus) has a chromosomal abnormality such as Down syndrome.

 During this procedure, amniotic fluid is taken from the sac that surrounds the fetus.
 Cells in the fluid are then tested to find out if your baby has a chromosomal abnormality.
 Other tests can also be done on the fluid.

-QNatal Advanced noninvasive prenatal screen is a test performed on your blood that can help you find out if your unborn child is at greater risk of certain birth defects including Down syndrome and trisomy 18 (Edwards syndrome) as well as Patau syndrome, Turner syndrome and several other conditions.
-It measures traces of your baby’s DNA found in your blood during pregnancy and can be measured as early as 9 weeks to find out if there are abnormal changes in chromosomes.
+QNatal Advanced noninvasive prenatal screen is a test performed on your blood that can help you find out if your unborn baby is at greater risk of certain non-inherited birth defects, including Down syndrome and trisomy 18 (Edwards syndrome) as well as Patau syndrome, Turner syndrome and several other conditions.
+It measures traces of your baby’s DNA found in your blood during pregnancy and can be measured as early as 10 weeks to find out if there are abnormal changes in chromosomes.
 This highly accurate screening test uses advanced technology and is recommended for high-risk pregnancies, including for mothers who are 35 years of age or older.
 Learn more

 Check for risk of inherited conditions